 This is what Elgato Camlink does.

-Camlink takes the HDMI in in the format (resolution, pixel data depth etc.), repackages it and sends it down the USB3.0 lane.
-The only processing you may select is some color subsampling (you actually have no choice but to do so for 4k sources).
-Camlink basically does not process the image data, at most it reshuffles the bit order on pixel level and, if instructed to, drops some of the data on color to make bitrate fit through USB3.0.
+Camlink takes the HDMI in the format (resolution, pixel data depth etc.) in which the camera delivers it, repackages it (as in: adds necessary control bits, maybe rearranges the bit order for image pixel data, but else does not touch the video), and sends it down the USB3.0 lane.
+The only processing you may select is to allow for some color subsampling (you actually have no choice but to do so for 4k sources, as 4k at 4:4:4 exceeds even the USB3.0 bandwidth by a margin).
+To sum it up: Camlink basically does not process the image data, at most it reshuffles the bit order on pixel level and, if instructed to, drops some of the data on color to make bitrate fit through USB3.0.

-This means, that if you send 4k video to the Camlink, it will ofer you this very same 4k data on your PC.
+This means, that if you send 4k video to the Camlink, it will ofer you this very same 4k data on your PC and will allow ONLY for the 4k resolution to be delivered.
+You can’t feed Camlink with 4k video and get it sent over USB at 1080p even if you wanted to.
 If your PC can’t swallow uncompressed 4k, or can’t compress 4k on-the-fly, you are cooked.
 You have to set your source to the exact resolution you want to get as input on the PC.
 Some cameras are better, some are worse at downscaling their output.
-Setting a 4k cam to output 1080p because your rig can’t digest 4k directly may result in poor image, if the camera is no good at scaling.
+Setting a 4k cam to output 1080p because your recording rig can’t digest 4k directly may result in poor image, especially if the camera is no good at scaling.
 Also, it in some cameras it is not possible to output 1080p over HDMI while recording on card at 4k.

 The chinese HDMI to USB converters

 are built in a somewhat different way.
-They have a hardware video processor chip on the HDMI end, which means the stream is not taken in raw, but gets frame-level preprocessing.
+They have a hardware video processor chip on the HDMI end, which means the stream is not transmitted over USB in a raw format, but gets frame-level preprocessing.
 It gets, for example, scaled to the resolution you choose on you computer.
 You feed it 4k?
 The scaler will take care of it and downscale to selected resolution.
 Color, sharpness, contrast etc. can also be adjusted at this step.
 The image data then gets compressed and the compressed stream is sent over the USB2.0 interface.

 This has, of course, negative impact on latency (all this processing needs to happen, especially lossy compression is not immediate), often on quality (but not as much, see the video I linked above), but most importantly the PC does not receive an uncompressed stream with parameters as set by the sending camera, but rather a compressed stream at resolution and rate configured by the PC software.
 And, to be honest, the scaler in these cheapo dongles is better, than built into many of the dSLR cameras.
 This means that for machines with lower processing power going over chinese HDMI to USB converter may actually be the BETTER way than trying to use Camlink and lowering in-camera settings.